ivancuric/css-selector-performance/Optimizing CSS.md

 Now, what happens when we _change_ some classes on the page?

 The browser needs to invalidate _everything_ down the tree of the matched selectors.
-While today's browsers are much smarte
+While today's browsers are much smarter, it us
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNzcxNjk1NjldfQ==
+eyJoaXN0b3J5IjpbMTU3ODU3NDcwNl19
 -->